 Whole wheat penne stands up to a hearty sauce of broccoli (another high-fiber veg, remember?) and chicken sausage.
 Including high-fiber vegetables in your sauce boosts whole wheat pasta’s 6.3 grams of fiber per cooked cup.

 15. Pearled barley

-- Add flaxseed meal to oats, smoothies, yogurt, and baked goods — you can even try breading chicken or fish with it.
-A two-tablespoon serving contains 3.8 grams of fiber and a dose of omega-3 fatty acids to boot.
+- Flaxseed meal.
+Add to oats, smoothies, yogurt, and baked goods.
+You can even try breading chicken or fish with it.
+Two tablespoons contain 3.8 grams of fiber and a dose of omega-3 fatty acids to boot.

-- Chia seeds have a whopping 5.5 grams of fiber per tablespoon.
-When they meet with water, they form a goopy gel that is great for thickening smoothies, making healthy puddings, or replacing eggs in cakes and cookies.
+- Chia seeds.
+These have a whopping 5.5 grams of fiber per tablespoon.
+When they meet with water, they form a goopy gel that is great for thickening smoothies, and making healthy puddings.
+You can even use them as an egg replacer when baking.

-- While spinach and carrots aren’t as high in fiber as the veggies mentioned above, they can easily be sliced or grated and snuck into many dishes without much hassle: Try adding some to banana bread, shakes, eggs, or even a homemade pizza base.
+- Spinach and carrots.
+Aren’t as high in fiber as the veggies mentioned above, they can easily be sliced or grated and snuck into many dishes without much hassle: Try adding some to banana bread, shakes, eggs, or even a homemade pizza base.

-- Food processors are fiber’s best friend.
-Purée some cooked vegetables and add them to sauces and stews, or swap out rice for chopped-up cauliflower.
+- Food processors.
+Are fiber’s best friend.
+Purée some cooked vegetables and add them to sauces and stews, or swap out rice for “riced”cauliflower.

 Note: Nutrition facts in this article comes from nutritiondata.self.com.
 Also, the amount of fiber in these foods can vary slightly between the raw and cooked versions.